lambdaclass/concrete/README.md

 - Implemented in Rust

 ### Anti-features
+- No hidden memory allocation
 - No garbage collection or destructors
-- No implicit function calls
+- No hidden control flow or implicit function call
 - No global state
 - No exceptions
 - No default runtime
-- No macros
+- No preprocessor, no macros
 - No type inference, type information flows in one direction
 - No function overloading (except through typeclasses, where it is bounded)
 - No implicit type conversions